-The AD7328 remains fully powered up at the end of the conversion, provided that both PM1 and PM0 contain 0 in the control register.
+The AD7328 remains fully powered up at the end of the conversion if both PM1 and PM0 contain 0 in the control register.

-Sixteen serial clock cycles are required to complete the conversion and access the conversion result.
+To complete the conversion and access the conversion result 16 serial clock cycles are required.
 At the end of the conversion, $\overline{\text{CS}}$ can idle either high or low until the next conversion.

-Once the data transfer is complete, another conversion can be initiated after the quiet time, $t{QUIET}$ , has elapsed.
+Once the data transfer is complete, another conversion can be initiated after the quiet time, t{QUIET}, has elapsed.